Kendall Jenner is accused of “irresponsible” publicity after drinking her tequila with a straw

 In the photo, which appears to have been taken at her friend Lauren Perez’s wedding, as BuzzFeed notes that Jenner is wearing the controversial cutout dress, she can be seen leaning back in a chair while drinking through a straw from a bottle filled with her tequila. .

-While most of the comments on Instagram focused on the IV drip photo, the photo of Jenner drinking alcohol through a straw later circulated on Reddit, where one person claimed the unofficial publicity photo was “irresponsible.”
+While most of the comments on Instagram focused on the IV drip photo, the photo of Jenner drinking alcohol through a straw later circulated on Reddit, with one person claiming the unofficial publicity photo was “irresponsible.”

 “It may be an unpopular opinion, but I think this type of promotion is quite irresponsible,” he wrote.